Asylum seekers and refugees: getting a job

 Getting a job

-- to look for a job, you can use a website called NIJobs.com to be connected with thousands of employers
+- to look for a job, you can use a website such as NIJobs.com

-- Careers Service give careers information, advice and guidance to people living in Northern Ireland
+- the Careers Service offers career information, advice and guidance to people living in Northern Ireland

 - you can search for employment at Jobs and Benefits offices or visit your local office, or search at JobApplyNI